 As you can see, while CBGA itself provides a defense mechanism for the plant, its role as a parent molecule is much more important since the presence of CBGA is crucial for the biosynthetic pathway that produces the major cannabinoids THC, CBD, CBC, and CBG.

 Simply put, these major cannabinoids are responsible for the many of the cannabis plant’s most powerful medicinal effects.
-Without their foundational precursor, the cannabinoids – and their powerful health benefits – would cease to exist.
+Without their foundational precursor, the cannabinoids – and their powerful health benefits – would not exist.

 Here at IwantmyCBD.org, we are dedicated to ensuring your right to obtain CBD legally.
 We are working hard to make sure CBD rich hemp oil remains a dietary supplement.
 To see what we are up to, sign up for the I want my CBD Newsletter.
 If you feel that CBD is right for you and want to join the fight to protect your access to CBD, you can help by liking us on Facebook, or following us on Twitter or Pinterest.
 Join us in spreading the word on CBD and let’s keep the momentum going!

 I want my CBD: Top Reviewed CBD Products 2019